Skip to content

 • font and color estimation

 That design is deliberate.
-A manga translation tool needs both page structure and pixel precision.
+A manga translation tool needs both page structure and pixel-level precision.

 Model types at a glance